 By the end of summer, there’s one irrefutable fact that all parents can agree on: kids spend a lot of time using technology.
 Have a look around next time you’re out shopping or running errands: small children using iPads to play games, older kids streaming videos, and teenagers with their smartphones perpetually attached to their hands, scrolling and posting to their favorite social media platforms.

-CMIT Solutions understands this need, which is why our proactive monitoring and data protection services work overtime to keep everyone safe: business owners and employees, adults and children.
-Here are a few of our top tech tips for back to school season.
+CMIT Solutions understands this need, which is why our proactive monitoring and data protection services work overtime to keep everyone safe: business owners and employees, adults, and children.
+Here are a few of our top tech tips for the back-to-school season:

 This starts with securing any device that a kid might take to school.
 Physical accessories like laptop locks can serve as a deterrent against theft, while strong passwords are a must (as is the fact they should never be shared with anyone).
 High-speed wireless capabilities can make school and office work a lot smoother, but it’s important to have cybersecurity protections in place before joining public Wi-Fi networks.

-Whether you’re in the market for a new laptop, desktop, or tablet, an upgraded smartphone, an all-in-one printer, an external hard drive, a versatile power pack, a wireless USB stick, an new software suite, or a wearable fitness device, don’t just fall for the new item that’s generating the most buzz.
-Enlisting the help of a trusted IT advisor can help you make the right choice for your budget and your technology needs — and ensure it’s deployed properly when you’re ready to put it to use.
+Whether you’re in the market for a new laptop, desktop, or tablet, an upgraded smartphone, an all-in-one printer, an external hard drive, a versatile power pack, a wireless USB stick, a new software suite, or a wearable fitness device, don’t just fall for the new item that’s generating the most buzz.
+Enlisting the help of a trusted IT advisor can help you make the right choice for your budget and your technology needs—and ensure it’s deployed properly when you’re ready to put it to use.

 Protective items like outer cases, sleeves, and screens can prevent minor accidents and extend the life of any device.
 And accessories that increase efficiency can be well worth the investment—think wireless headphones, a Bluetooth keyboard and mouse, HDMI cables, and other tools to enhance connectivity.

-Popular programs like Office 365 and its built-in email, calendar, and contact workhorse Microsoft Outlook offer infinite organizational options for work, home, and school.
+Popular programs like Office 365 with its built-in email, calendar, and contact workhorse Microsoft Outlook, offer infinite organizational options for work, home, and school.
 You can synchronize your calendars with everyone in the family, share everything from contacts to updated to-do lists, and check email anytime, anywhere, on any device.
 That means you won’t miss a single appointment, phone call, or school event.

 Want to know more about back-to-school tech tips?
 Need help with a system overhaul before the school year begins?
 Don’t have school-age kids but still want to protect your devices and your data?
 Contact CMIT Solutions today.
 No school-age kids?
 No problem.
 We can still help your business harness modern solutions to enhance efficiency and productivity.